triton-inference-server/server/deploy/single_server/README.rst

 deploy a cluster of four inference servers use `--set` to set the replicaCount parameter::

-  $ helm install . --set replicaCount=4
+  $ helm install --name example --set replicaCount=4 .

 You can also write your own "config.yaml" file with the values you want to override and pass it to helm::